 When one of the internal reactions (R4-R9) fails, 2 pathways will always "survive" for production of P from A. By contrast, removing reaction R8 already stops the production of P from B alone.
-EP (network N2)

 Only 1 EP exists for producing P by substrate A alone (EP1), and 1 EP for synthesizing P by (only) substrate B (EP5).